Top Vertical Farming Companies in 2026

 GreenState AG

-GreenState AG develops modular indoor vertical farming systems combining automated hardware with AI-driven software to optimize crop production.
-Its platform integrates IoT sensors, data analytics, and digital growing recipes to manage climate, lighting, and nutrients with high precision.
+GreenState AG provides modular vertical farming systems that combine automated hardware with AI-driven software for optimized crop production.
+Its platform integrates IoT sensors, data analytics, and digital growing recipes to precisely control climate, lighting, and nutrients.
+Focused on reducing operational complexity and cost, it aims to make vertical farming more accessible at scale.
+This approach positions intelligent automation as a key driver of efficient and scalable indoor farming.

 - Founder(s): Arsenije Grgur